ParticleEmitter

 Properties

-Determines the global-axis acceleration of all alive particles, measured in studs per second squared.
+Determines the global-axis acceleration of all active particles, measured in studs per second squared.

 Scales the light emitted from the emitter when ParticleEmitter.LightInfluence is 0.